-Science During Cycle 7
+Science During Cycle 9

 From the start of science observing in late-September 2011 (Cycle 0), ALMA was already a powerful millimeter/submillimeter interferometer, and is now essentially in full operation mode.
-By early 2019, over 1300 papers featuring ALMA data had already appeared in refereed journals.
+By early 2020, over 1700 papers featuring ALMA data had already appeared in refereed journals.
 Some exciting recent results are shown in figures throughout this document.
-A few example projects suitable for Cycle 7 have been compiled by the world-wide ALMÁ science staff and can be found on the previous page, or worked out in more detail on pages 12 to 21.
+A few example projects suitable for this cycle have been compiled by the world-wide ALMA science staff and can be found on the previous page, or worked out in more detail on pages 12 to 21.